joeyqlim/cs50/README.md

 # CS50x 2020

-Documenting my progress through [CS50's Introduction to Computer Science](https://cs50.harvard.edu/x/2020/) from Harvard.
-Open to feedback and discussion.
-I also hope this can be helpful to other students :)
+Notes and solutions to [HarvardX: CS50's Introduction to Computer Science 2020](https://cs50.harvard.edu/x/2020/).

 > Introduction to the intellectual enterprises of computer science and
 > the art of programming.
 This course teaches students how to think